aejsong/brain_tumor_nn/README.md

 # **Brain Tumor Segmentation & Classification**

 ## **Problem Statement**
-This project aims to utilize 3D convolutional neural networks to classify high-grade gliomas and low-grade gliomas, also known as brain tumors, from 3D MRI scans acquired from the BraTS2019 competition.
+This project aims to utilize 3D convolutional neural networks to classify high-grade gliomas (HGG) and low-grade gliomas (LGG), also known as brain tumors, from 3D MRI scans acquired from the BraTS2019 competition.

 ## **Requirements**
 - `antspyx == 0.2.2`